daredloco/live-controls/README.md

 - Artisan commands to add Permissions and add/remove user/usergroups from permissions: livecontrols:addpermission, livecontrols:setpermission, livecontrols:unsetpermission

+## Support Tickets System
+A System handling support tickets where users can send tickets and admins/moderators have access to answer them

+### Todo
+- Add ticket frontend with type (can be added by admins), title, description and fileupload (if allowed in config)
+- Add frontend for admins/moderators to answer tickets and change their status
+- Add moderators as group in config

 ## Captcha System
 A System handling captchas (mostly Recaptcha, but can handle other systems as well)